AutoJenny/blog/docs/frontend/templates.md

 ## New Feature Note
 - The /db/ UI post table is now ordered by most recently updated and supports pagination with Previous/Next buttons.
 - The workflow panel now prevents running LLM actions with empty input fields, and the backend error message now specifies which field is missing.

+## Article Template View (template.html)

+- **Location:** app/templates/workflow/template.html
+- **Purpose:** Provides a high-level, editorial-friendly overview of an article's structure, including all sections, intro, conclusion, and metadata, with status indicators and [Edit] buttons for each block.
+- **Main Blocks:**
+  - Header with post title, status, and Template/Preview toggle
+  - Stage/progress icons panel
+  - Intro block (snippet, Edit, status)
+  - Section blocks (heading, theme, snippet, Edit, status)
+  - Conclusion block (snippet, Edit, status)
+  - Metadata block (fields, Edit, status)
+  - Add Section and Reorder Sections controls (UI only)
+- **Status:** Static UI only (no backend logic yet).
+Part of the section-based workflow refactor (see /docs/temp/article_structure_and_preview_ui_implementation_checklist.md).
+- **Next:** Preview mode, navigation wiring, and backend integration.